GreenDelta/olca-app/README.md

 This will copy the required dependencies into the `lib` folder of this project.
 After this, import the olca-app project into the workspace of an Eclipse installation (we recommend to use the
-[Eclipse Standard](http://www.eclipse.org/downloads/), you may have to install the Maven plugin for Eclipse).
+[Eclipse Standard package](http://www.eclipse.org/downloads/), you may have to install the Maven plugin for Eclipse).

 Download the most recent version of the